Connect with others who understand.

 Heart and Lung Symptoms

-When vasculitis impacts the heart or lungs, it may cause symptoms like:
+When vasculitis affects the heart or lungs, it may cause symptoms like:

 • Cough